Harish-2502/CCC-Team-72/fission/README.md

 (you can also have a look at the queues with the Kafka-UI).

 After a while enough data would be harvested to be able to query ElasticSearch.

+NOTE: depending on how we define the document ID in the `addpbservations` function, the same document may be added multiple times
+(if we were to omit the document Id a new one will be generated automatically by ElstiCSearch).

 ### Create a data view from Kibana